 Our current focus is in Rwanda.
 Sub-Saharan Africa is ranked as one of the world’s most underserved areas for access to clean water.

 Rwanda is a poor, rural country located in south-central Africa.
 With 80% of its population struggling to make it by with mainly subsistence agriculture, the 1994 genocide decimated their already fragile economic base.
 Today, though making strides to regain their economic stability, the population below the poverty line remains at nearly 45%.
-Specifically, we work along the Nyabarongo River, serving 5 rural districts that use the river and adjacent swamps as their main water source.
+Specifically, we work along the Nyabarongo River, serving 8 rural sectors that use the river and adjacent swamps as their main water source.

-Our SAM2 community filter costs only $2,000 and last over 10 years.
+Our SAM2 Filter costs $2,000 and lasts 10+ years.

 DONATE A SAM2 NOW

 SAM3 (Sand And Membrane) filters are smaller versions of the SAM2 and are placed in households for a family and their neighbors.
-A SAM3 meets the World Health Organization's standards and requires no electricity to function, making it ideal for the rural districts where we work.
-Each household is taught how to use the filter, but also given the phone number of a local volunteer to call if they have any issues.
+A SAM3 meets the World Health Organization's standards and requires no electricity to function, making it ideal for the rural sectors where we work.
+Each household is taught how to use their filter and given the phone number of a local volunteer to call if they have any issues.
 Volunteers are also assigned to visit each family to make sure the families feel comfortable using their filter and the health and hygiene training they received.

 DONATE A SAM3 NOW

 Rwanda is not the dry, desert-like area you might assume.
 Rwanda has long rainy seasons that provide 40 to 50 inches of rain a year—and it only takes 5 inches of rain to fill our 10,000-liter cistern.
 We place these tanks at centrally-located churches, which often reduce the time spent traveling to collect water from other sources.
 Churches sell the water at an affordable rate and use the income to maintain the system.
 Remaining funds are given to the poorest members of the community for school fees, uniforms, and other unaffordable costs.

 A Rainwater Harvesting System (RWHS) costs $3,200